shashikantfayke/JavaInterviewQuestions/README.md

 53 .
 What is the effect when a transient mapped object is passed onto a Sessions save?
 54 .
 Explain about addClass function?
 # Java 8 :
-1.What are the new feature in java 8 ?
+1 .What are the new feature in java 8 ?
-2. What is functional interface?
+2 .
+What is functional interface?
-3. Write a Comparator using java 8 ?
+3 .
+Write a Comparator using java 8 ?
-4. What is Optional in java 8 ?
+4 .
+What is Optional in java 8 ?
-5. Explain Stream Api. ?
+5 .
+Explain Stream Api. ?
-6.What is Lambda Expression?
+6 .What is Lambda Expression?
-7. What is functional programming.?
+7 .
+What is functional programming.?
-8 What is method reference ?
+8 .What is method reference ?
-9. What are default methods?
+9 .
+What are default methods?
-10. Explain reduce function in java 8 ?
+10 .
+Explain reduce function in java 8 ?
-11.Explain what changes are done in Date time api.?
+11  .Explain what changes are done in Date time api.?
 12  .
 Explain Predicate in java 8 ?
 # Agile/Waterfall /Practices :
 1. What are the responsibilities of a Scrum master ?
 2. What is Product backlog ?